jordan-sussman/open-sesame/README.md

 }
 ```

-## Features and Props
+## Props
 Because Open Sesame is built with Radix's Dialog primitive, you get
-all Radix features out of the box.
+all Radix props out of the box.
 On top of this, Open Sesame adds
 a few more to make it a truly powerful drawer component.

 - `origin` (required): Choose where the drawer opens from.
 The value can be